chateval/baseline-collection/README.md

 * **HIT.html** is a general template that is being developed for HITs.
 The goal is to have this template be pretty bare and it will be filled on based on the required task using Python and Jinja2.

 ---

+Both create_tasks.py and questions.xml are courtesy of the tutorial from AWS found at: courtesy of the tutorial from aws at: https://blog.mturk.com/tutorial-a-beginners-guide-to-crowdsourcing-ml-training-data-with-python-and-mturk-d8df4bdf2977

 Any questions please contact: edcohen@seas.upenn.edu